armarshamas/VSDSQUADRON_Mini/README.md

 ![image](https://github.com/armarshamas/VSDSQUADRON_Mini/assets/73387351/8deb50fc-2602-47cd-a561-23c87864102f)

-## Task 2: RISC V ISA Understanding
+## Task 2: RISC V ISA Identify instruction type and exact 32-bit instruction code in the instruction type format

 ## R-type Instructions
 R-type instructions are used for register-to-register operations, such as arithmetic and logical  operations.